 The Major Gifts and Reunion Giving Officer, reporting directly to the Associate Director of Development, will identify, cultivate, solicit and steward a portfolio of individuals capable of making gifts of $5,000 and above to support the mission of Thayer Academy.
 This person will create strategies for existing supporters, as well as new prospects, and work closely with the Alumni Board and Development team to move them along the continuum of giving to support both the Annual Fund as well as The Campaign for Thayer Academy – a $25Million comprehensive capital campaign focused on increased Annual Fund and endowment giving as well as capital projects that include a new athletic complex, a new Computer Science and Robotics Center and a complete renovation of our existing Middle School.

 PRINCIPAL DUTIES AND RESPONSIBILITIES:

-- Develop a portfolio of prospects with a goal of carrying 150 prospects annually.
+- The Major Gifts & Reunion Giving Officer will develop a portfolio of prospects with a goal of carrying 150 prospects annually.

-- Strategize with faculty, senior leadership and fellow development staff on the appropriate engagement of prospects.
+- Strategize with faculty, senior leadership and fellow development staff on the appropriate engagement of alumni.

-- Participate in cultivation and stewardship events, including possible travel events and General’s Council events.
+- Work with other members of the Alumni Relations team, plan cultivation and stewardship events, including regional alumni events and General’s Council events.

 - Steward donor relationships so that donors feel highly appreciated by Thayer Academy.